 WHAT IS VERDUN DOING?

 ❖ We are closely monitoring daily new reports and information, especially in Northern Virginia and Prince William, Fauquier, Rappahannock and Culpeper Counties.
 For more information about COVID-19 cases in the U.S. and especially in our direct area, visit the CDC’s website: https://www.cdc.gov/coronavirus/2019-ncov/index.html

 ❖ We have developed processes to reduce the risk of illness which includes increasing our cleaning protocols to multi daily inspections and the sanitizing of all Verdun indoor spaces and equipment.

-❖ At this time, Verdun is not offering programming as we are following state and local protocol.
-Once the local schools reopen and social activities start up again, Verdun will be open and ready for business.
+❖ At this time, Verdun is offering limited summer programming as we are following state and local protocol.
+Once the local schools reopen and social group activities start up again, Verdun will open it's doors and be ready for business.

 HOW YOU CAN HELP?

 ❖ Please support your community and all businesses, including nonprofits.
 We provide a service to the community and we appreciate your financial support by (hopefully) coming to summer camp and scheduling programs.

 ❖ YOU must wash hands with soap and water for at least 20 seconds.
 If soap and water are not available, use hand sanitizer that is at least 60 percent alcohol.